bartvandebiezen/conventions/naming/translation-labels.md

 Examples:

-- personal-information.email-helper-text -> You will receive a confirmation by email.
+- checkout.personal-information-page.email-helper-text -> You will receive a confirmation by email.

 ## Labels for ‘form feedback texts’ end with ‘feedback-text’